Technology / Networking

 Published on February 28, 2023

-If you are invested in the latest technology, then you’ve certainly heard about Wi-Fi 6e and 7.
-Maybe hearing about each of the forthcoming standards made you curious and you’ve done some research.
+If you are invested in the latest technology, you’ve heard about Wi-Fi 6e and 7.
+Maybe hearing about each of the forthcoming standards made you curious, and you’ve done some research.
 Perhaps you are aware of them but could use some information.

 Regardless of where you land, the effort here is to tell you what each is, why they are important, and what you need to know about them.
 Also, which makes the most sense for your needs?